 Cass Avenue was once home to several housing projects that were built during the 1940s and 1950s and replaced the neighborhoods of Mill Creek Valley and Desoto Carr.
 By the 1970s and 1980s, Cass Avenue was the most notorious section of the city, from drug kingpins claiming turf to project and neighborhood wars.

-Downtown once included Carr Square, Cochran, Blumeyer, Pruitt-Igoe, George Vaughn, Laclede Town, and years later O’fallon Place apartments.
-Pruitt Igoe, which was one of the country’s largest housing complexes was only short lived after building a notorious reputation that led to its demolishing during the late 1970s.
+Downtown once included Carr Square, Cochran, Blumeyer, Pruitt-Igoe, George Vaughn, Laclede Town, and years later the O’fallon Place apartments.
+Pruitt Igoe, which was one of the country’s largest housing complexes, was only short lived, after building a notorious reputation that led to its demolishing during the late 1970s.